Black Tickets

 Black Tickets (1979) is a collection of short stories by American writer Jayne Anne Phillips.
-The collection was published by Delacorte/Seymour Lawrence.
+The collection was published by Delacorte Books/Seymour Lawrence.
+In 1980, it won the inaugural Sue Kaufman Prize for First Fiction.

+Writing in 2017 in the New York Times about the book, critic Dwight Garner wrote: "Black Tickets was published when Phillips was 26.
+It was her third collection but it felt like a debut and a reckoning.
+Here was a voice coming fully into its own, and more than one reader I know toted the book around like a secret.
+The book was also a flare, one that would help light the landscape of the so-called dirty realists (Raymond Carver, Bobbie Ann Mason, Richard Ford, Phillips and others)..."

 Content

 "Wedding Picture"

 The story begins with the narrator looking at his/her mother's wedding picture.
-The narrator notices details about his/her mother and also the man in the picture which could be his/her father.
-The narrator then alludes to the death of the man in the wedding picture and about the loss of religion.
-The picture was taken in the 1940s, so the mother seems to have been pressured to remarry shortly after the death of her first husband.
+The narrator notices details about his/her mother and also the man in the picture who is his/her father.
+The narrator then alludes to the early death of the high school boyfriend of the bride in the wedding picture.
+The wedding picture was taken in 1948, and the prose references the groom’s WWII experience, as well at the bride’s mother’s terminal illness.
 Phillips writes in a dark tone that leads the reader to believe that the lives of the mother and the narrator were not easy and did not go as planned.
 The narrator does not seem to resent the mother, so it seems that the mother has done the best she can with the circumstances of her life.